 Ufton Nervet villagers receive annual gift of bread

-Parishioners in a Berkshire village have taken part in a traditional ceremony in which bread is distributed to the "poor" of the parish.
+Parishioners are being invited to a traditional ceremony in which bread and towels are distributed as a gift to the "poor" of the parish.

-Lady Elizabeth, the then owner of Ufton Court, is said to have put the gift in her will to repay an act of kindness.
+Lady Marvyn, the then owner of Ufton Court, is said to have put the gift in her will to repay an act of kindness.

-Residents of the nearby village had helped her home safely when she became lost in nearby woods.
+Residents had helped her home safely when she became lost in nearby woods.

-She never forgot this "good deed" and asked for the dole to be dealt out annually from Ufton Court.
+She never forgot this "good deed", and asked for it to be done annually from Ufton Court.

-The original terms of the will granted 10 bushels of wheat to be made into household bread, 12-and-a-half ells (an old measurement) of canvas for shirts and smocks and 12-and-a-half yards of narrow blue cloth for coats and cassocks.
+A table of benefactions in Ufton Nervet Church states that she gave 10 bushels of wheat, to be made into household bread; 12.5 ells of canvas at one shilling per ell for shirts and smocks; and 12.5 yards of narrow blue cloth at one shilling and eight pence per yard for coats and cassocks.